 Besides the relative affordability of this milker versus others, and it's idiot-proof operation, the Henry Milker has one additional benefit - cleanliness.
 I am a germaphobe, and the idea of milking by hand, allowing hair and straw and God-knows-what-else to fall into the bucket while milking really grossed me out.
 There's also the issue of the doe either stepping in and spoiling, or knocking over the bucket of milk.
 These are all non-issues with this milker.

-I do still filter my milk, because you never know, but I'm far less concerned about contaminants when using this contained system.
+you never know, but I'm far less concerned about contaminants when using this contained system.

 So overall, I would recommend this milker for folks who have just a few goats to milk and are slow or inefficient at hand milking.
 It comes with a 30-day money back guarantee, which seems like a reasonable length of time for a farmer and goat to determine whether or not this sort of set-up is for them.
 We're using the heck out of it over here, and the does like it a lot better than my clumsy, endless hand milking, so we'll be keeping ours. ;)